-That means that more than 40% of the primary C-sections at hospitals with high rates could have been avoided if those women had instead given birth at one of the hospitals with low rates.
+That means that 57% of the primary C-sections at hospitals with high rates could have been avoided if those women had instead given birth at one of the hospitals with low rates.

 Those percentages represent real individual women whose C-section was caused by their choice of hospital.

-Imagine if all the 1695 women who had C-sections at hospitals with high rates had instead given birth at hospitals with low rates.
-Only about 11.5% of them — or 960 women — would have had C-sections.
-That’s 735 fewer C-sections (1695 – 960 = 735), which means that around 735 Chicago-area women could have avoided their cesarean section simply by choosing a hospital with a low primary C-section rate instead of a hospital with a high rate.
+Imagine if all the 4635 women who gave birth at hospitals with the highest rates had instead given birth at hospitals with the lowest rates.
+Only about 9.5% of them — or 440 women — would have had C-sections.
+That’s 585 fewer C-sections (1025 – 440 = 585), which means that nearly 600 Chicago-area women could have avoided their cesarean section simply by choosing a hospital with a low primary C-section rate instead of a hospital with a high rate.

 This why it is so important to look at C-section rates when you are deciding where to have your baby.
-Putting it simply, your choice of hospital can cut your risk of cesarean nearly in half.
+Putting it simply, your choice of hospital can cut your risk of cesarean by more than half.

 Which hospitals have the lowest c-section rates in the Chicago-area?

-According to data reported by the Illinois Department of Public Health in 2020, the lowest cesarean rates for Chicago-area hospitals are:
+According to the latest data reported by the Illinois Department of Public Health, the lowest cesarean rates for Chicago-area hospitals are: